startergo/qemu-xtra/README.md

 ### Automated Builds (CI/CD)

-G2Xwrap is automatically built as part of the CI workflow for Windows platforms after OpenGLide compilation completes.
-The wrapper DLLs (`glide.dll` and `glide3x.dll`) are included in the Windows build artifacts.
+G2Xwrap is automatically built as part of the CI workflow for **Windows i386 (32-bit)** platforms after OpenGLide compilation completes.
+The wrapper DLLs (`glide.dll` and `glide3x.dll`) are included in the Windows i386 build artifacts.

+**Note:** G2Xwrap requires MINGW32 environment and is only compatible with 32-bit Windows builds.